Last updated on August 8, 2025

 If Queen Marchesa is a good commander for a theme deck around knights, then Kenrith, the Returned King is the perfect commander for it.
 You can make a great “King Arthur and the Knights of the Round Table” themed deck with this card at the helm.

-Additionally, Kenrith, the Returned King is a really solid commander with great potential for political gameplay but abilities that would also benefit a knight tribal.
+Additionally, Kenrith, the Returned King is a really solid commander with great potential for political gameplay but abilities that would also benefit a knight-inspired build.

 #2.
 Sidar Jabari of Zhalfir

 Eminence finally made a return after the Commander 2017 precon decks in March of the Machine Commander’s Sidar Jabari of Zhalfir.
-It’s an amazing support for the tribe and arguably one of the best knight commanders out there.
+It’s an amazing support card and arguably one of the best knight commanders out there.

 #1.
 Syr Gwyn, Hero of Ashvale